canuysal/terminalfellow/.notes/project_overview.md

    - User feedback integration

 ## Current Status
-As of the initial setup, we have:
+As of the proof of concept implementation, we have:
-1. Created a basic project structure with modular components
+1. Created a modular project structure with separation of concerns
 2. Set up a conda environment with Python 3.12
-3. Implemented skeleton functionality for command generation
+3. Implemented LlamaIndex-based command generation
-4. Created a simple CLI interface with Typer
+4. Created a sophisticated command-line interface with Typer and Rich
+5. Developed a template-based fallback when API keys aren't available
-5. Implemented basic shell history analysis
+6. Implemented basic shell history analysis with frequency tracking
+7. Added configuration management system for API keys and settings
-6. Set up testing infrastructure with pytest
+8. Set up comprehensive testing infrastructure

 ## Next Steps
-1. Implement proof-of-concept command generation using LlamaIndex
+1. Implement ChromaDB integration for vector storage
 2. Enhance history analysis with more sophisticated pattern detection
-3. Set up ChromaDB for vector storage
+3. Add support for multiple shell types (zsh, fish)
-4. Implement context-aware command generation
+4. Implement RAG pipeline with command history as context
-5. Expand test coverage
+5. Expand test coverage for edge cases